zteoh/choretracker-react-starter/README_hard.md

     }
     ```

-    Now, refresh your application and make sure the `chores` state in the `Chores` component is populated with 7 chores.
+    Now, add the `get_chores` function to `componentDidMount` and refresh your application and make sure the `chores` state in the `Chores` component is populated with 7 chores.

 ## Populating the table